-As a proof-of-concept, we consider a data-driven, machine learning approach to monomodal and multimodal frame selection, where classifiers are trained using the frame-wise audio (A) and visual (V) features, or pooled feature vectors for audiovisual (AV) and audio-visual-text (AVT).
-The purpose of this baseline is two-fold: a) to validate the efficiency of the proposed saliency features, irrespective of the fusion scheme, b) to serve as a supervised learning-based benchmark for summarization via frame selection.
+As a proof of concept, we consider a data-driven, machine learning approach to monomodal and multimodal frame selection, where classifiers are trained using the frame-wise audio (A) and visual (V) features, or pooled feature vectors for audiovisual (AV) and audio-visual-text (AVT).
+The purpose of this baseline is twofold: 1) to validate the efficiency of the proposed saliency features, irrespective of the fusion scheme and 2) to serve as a supervised learning-based benchmark for summarization via frame selection.